Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema coverage is 100%, so baseline is 3.
-The description adds no extra meaning beyond the schema for parameters like name, description, etc.
+The description adds no additional meaning to the parameters; it does not reference or explain any of the six parameters beyond the schema descriptions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.